 Elizabeth B. (Lisa) Mori is a partner in the Oakland office.
-Over a twenty year legal career, Ms. Mori has expertly represented school districts in all areas of the law, including proceedings in both state and federal court, as well as the Office of Administrative Hearings, the Public Employment Relations Board, and the Commission on Teacher Credentialing, as well as the Equal Employment Opportunity Commission, the Department of Fair Employment and Housing, and Office of Civil Rights.
+Over a twenty year plus legal career, Ms. Mori has expertly represented school districts in all areas of the law, including proceedings in both state and federal court, as well as the Office of Administrative Hearings, the Public Employment Relations Board, and the Commission on Teacher Credentialing, as well as the Equal Employment Opportunity Commission, the Department of Fair Employment and Housing, and Office of Civil Rights.
 A seasoned negotiator and former chair of the firm's Labor and Employment practice group, Ms. Mori has assisted both large and small school districts with all aspects of collective bargaining and related labor relations issues, serving in the role of chief negotiator as well as behind-the-scenes counselor and strategist.
 Skilled in both traditional and interest-based bargaining approaches, she is a certified trainer for the California Teachers Association's Interest Based Bargaining Program and regularly provides workshops and trainings.
-Ms. Mori also has extensive experience and expertise in both certificated and classified employment issues.
-Mr. Mori also has extensive experience in both certificated and classified employment issues, including evaluation, discipline, layoffs, status, and collective bargaining.
+Ms. Mori also has extensive experience in both certificated and classified employment issues, including evaluation, discipline, layoffs, status, and collective bargaining.

 Ms. Mori is actively involved in her own children's education, having served for many years on her local school's PTA Executive Board and volunteering in their classrooms and at school functions.
 A two-sport Division I collegiate athlete, she has coached both youth tennis and soccer and is currently a Certified Double-Goal Coach™ with the Positive Coaching Alliance.